Virginia’s Norfolk Tides, a Minor League Baseball affiliate of the Baltimore Orioles, have a new partner: HeadWaters Resort & Casino.

 That means managers will often call plays and make substitutions with the simple goal of getting a specific player some experience.
 Major League Baseball takes a similar approach to preseason spring training games.
 And, well, you know how folks love to joke that only degenerates would dare bet on something as unpredictable as MLB spring training action.

-Still, as sports betting continues to spread across the US and bettors grow more adventurous and their tastes mature, don’t be surprised if MiLB wagering someday takes root.
+Still, as Virginia sports betting continues to spread and bettors grow more adventurous and their tastes mature, don’t be surprised if MiLB wagering someday takes root.